Do I Have A Slip-And-Fall Case?

 The term “slip and fall” refers to any personal injury case in which an individual slips or trips and is injured on property owned or maintained by someone else.
 Many conditions can lead to slip-and-fall accidents, including:

 - Wet, broken or cracked floors or sidewalks

 - Changes in flooring (slants, dips and other uneven surfaces)

 - Loose railings

-If an injury has occurred, an individual can collect compensation from the property owner or other parties, if they are found to be legally responsible.
+After an injury has occurred, an individual can pursue compensation from the property owner or other parties if they are found to be legally responsible.

 If you have been injured in a slip-and-fall accident and want to file a personal injury claim, you will most likely need to prove one of the following:

 - The property owner or maintainer should have known of the dangerous condition because a “reasonable” person would have known about it and fixed it.